Philips Respironics: Today

-Philips Respironics' operates under a consent decree with the US' FDA and DoJ that bars new product sales in the US.
+Philips Respironics operates under a consent decree with the U.S. FDA and Department of Justice (DOJ) that bars the sale of new products in the United States.
 Outside the US, products include devices for the diagnosis and treatment of sleep apnea including CPAP and bi-level (BiPAP) non-invasive ventilation machines, oxygen concentrators for patients requiring supplemental oxygen, infant apnea monitors for infants at risk of SIDS, asthma treatment solutions and hospital ventilators.